sneakertack/crystallize/readme.md

 crystallize(data, {exclude: ['is', 'has', 'stateOf']}); // Assuming camelCase delimiter. crystallize(data, {exclude: ['is', 'has', ['state', 'of']]});
 ```

-## Example Use Cases

-- Build your own Object Relational Mapper: Turn flat data from relational database tables into a nested form more appropriate for JS use. (caveat: may conflict if some of your relational table fields store JSON objects)

 ## Library Edge Cases